-Day 0- Arrival with bike in Le Puy en Velay***:
+Day 0- Arrival in Le Puy en Velay***:

 Saint Michael dAiguihe**, perched on the outskirts of Le Puy